 Before following getting started with this tutorial, it is recommended to familiarize yourself with the GPU Coder App.
 For more information, see Code Generation by Using the GPU Coder App.

 Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).

 Environment variables on the target for the compilers and libraries.
-For information on the supported versions of the compilers, libraries, and their setup, see Install and Setup Prerequisites for NVIDIA Boards (GPU Coder Support Package for NVIDIA GPUs).
+For information on the supported versions of the compilers, libraries, and their setup, see Install and Setup Prerequisites for NVIDIA Boards.

 This tutorial uses a simple vector addition example to demonstrate the build and